 Napoli Centrale in Naples is connected to the Circumvisuviana Railway via an underground walkway.

-Venezia Santa Lucia in Venice is the gateway to the city.
+Firenze Santa Maria Novella in Florence.
+Firenze SMN as it appears on time tables and boards Venezia Santa Lucia in Venice is the gateway to the city.
 Its main exit takes you right to the Grand Canal.
 Breathtaking!

 Milano Centrale in Milan is connected to Milan’s Metro via an underground walkway.

-This year they have installed security gates to the train platforms at the major train stations.
+They have installed security gates to the train platforms at the major train stations.
 Only passengers with train tickets are allowed onto the platforms.
 Be prepared to show your tickets (paper and E-tickets) or rail passes to the guard.

 Some stations have bars, shops, and restrooms located within the platform area.
 They also have vending machines where you can stock up on beverages, candies, chips, and sandwiches.